yashaka/selene/CONTRIBUTING.md

 5. Publish the release on GitHub.

 Then GitHub action will automatically build and publish release to pypi with selected tag automatically.
 Also it will commit the tag semver into `__init__.py` and `pyproject.toml` before building if it has not been there yet.

+## Old fashion manually (only if GitHub Actions CI is not available)
+1. bump version via `bash .run/bump_version.sh x.x.x`
+2. build via `bash .run/build.sh`
+3. publish via `bash .run/publish.sh`

+or

+`bash .run/bump_build_publish.sh x.x.x`

+or if you want to control all by yourself

+1. manually bump version in `pyproject.toml` and `selene/__init.py:__version__`
+2. poetry publish --build

+Also don't forget to push a tag and describe release notes on GitHub!
+(If GitHub Actions works then publish job will fail because same version had already been published on pypi.org)